 Incredibly dry soil

-While Hedgehog Aloe plants are known to require very little water, they do require some water, so don’t forget about them completely!
+While aloe plants are known to require very little water, they do require some water, so don’t forget about them completely!
 Both under and overwatering are incredibly common issues among Aloe plants.
-Keeping the proper moisture level is a delicate balance, but your Aloe is very forgiving.
+Watering too frequently can lead to root rot.
+You only need to water your aloe once 100% of the soil volume is dry.

-If you’re noticing wrinkles on your Aloe, particularly towards the tips of the stalks, your plant is very dry and a soak-watering is in order.
+If you’re noticing wrinkles on your aloe, particularly towards the tips of the stalks, your plant is very dry and a good soak is in order.
 It may seem counter-intuitive to give an Aloe plant a large drink, but you’ll be shocked at how your Aloe will absorb the water and plump back up again.

 - Place your plant in your sink or tub without the saucer.
-Fill your basin up with about 3-4″ of water.
-Make sure the water isn’t hot!
+Fill your basin up with about 3-4″ of lukewarm water.

 - Allow your plant to soak up water through the drainage hole in the bottom of the pot for at least 45 min.